 I had once again brought my SX-70 Polaroid.
 It is a tremendous ice breaker when you encounter wary and shy villagers.
 I had also brought a couple of new things I wanted to try out.
 When I travel around in the remote regions of Vietnam, I am drawn to things of their everyday life like their tools, clothing, pipes, handmade jewelry and so on.
 In the previous trip I had bargained for these items and paid with cash.
 This trip I wanted to try something different and try the barter method.
 In Los Angeles, I had bought beads of all colors and especially colors I knew they used, like red and black.
 To be honest, the minute I broke out the beads to trade with I felt a little foolish.
 Maybe the era of that type of commerce had passed.
 Cash now seems so much more simpler.
 What I did discover is that it was mainly the old women that were interested in dealing with the beads.
 Also, they stuck with the colored beads that had familiar colors--the reds and blacks.
 So I did accomplish a few trades with the beads for a tool or a pipe but in the end cash--greenbacks--were far more desirable.

 With about 5 miles to go until the village of Aluoi, the interpreter stops us at well built home on the side of the road.
 He explains to us that the house is owned by an ex-NVA soldier.
-It is not thatch but made of local mud bricks and a kind of exterior stucco.
+It is not a thatch hut but made of local mud bricks and a kind of exterior stucco.
 It is a substantial structure.
 It seems that the owner was given this nice home for his family's wartime service.
 There is a large cement monument outside the house which describes their sacrifice.
 The owner greets us at the door.
 He says that he was an NVA soldier stationed in the south outside Saigon.
-In one of the side bedrooms lay his brother.
-Apparently, his brother had served the war effort as a member of the Viet Cong in the Ashau Valley.
+He invites us into his home.
+We can see from where we are standing into one of the side rooms.
+A man is laying on the bed and his whole body is shaking, almost convulsing.
+Through our interpreter we are told that it is the homeowner's brother.
+He had served the war effort as a member of the Viet Cong in the Ashau Valley.
 After the battle of Hamburger Hill, he had been in the valley during a B-52 strike and was seriously wounded in the head.
-His wounds were so bad that he now lay in his bed, shaking violently.
-He shook the whole time I was there in the house.
-His brother took care of him.
+His wounds were so bad that he is now bedridden and always shaking.
+He shook the whole time we were there in the house.
+His brother takes care of him.
 I offered a bit of money and we continued on to Aluoi village.
 We arrive in the late afternoon.

 We are just going to be spending the night and then head down to Ashau village in the morning.
 There won't be a chance to hike up to the Hill.
 Near the Ashau village, a road connects back to Hue and we will travel past Firebases Bastogne and Blaze.
 After we settle into the hotel, I state that I'm going to hike out toward the Hill before the sun sets.
 Jim the ex-Marine, is going with me I quickly pull out a map and compass and we head out much like I did the year before.